Planar (computer graphics): Hardware with planar graphics

 For the Sinclair (Amstrad) ZX Spectrum computer family and compatible systems, a graphics expansion named HGFX was developed in 2019.
 In 2022 it was implemented in FPGA-based hardware.
 The HGFX enables a memory organization that is compatible with the original ZX Spectrum system while taking up only 6144 bytes of the original video RAM.
 In addition, it provides two video-buffers, 256 indexed colours, a truecolour palette, and an HDMI output.
 The HGFX works with eight bitplanes.
-Currently it is implemented as part of the eLeMeNt ZX computer.
+Currently it is implemented as part of MB03+ Ultimate interface and eLeMeNt ZX computer.

 Examples

 On a chunky display with 4-bits-per-pixel and a RGBI palette, each byte represents two pixels, with 16 different colors available for each pixel.
 Four consecutive pixels are stored in two consecutive bytes as follows:

 Whereas a planar scheme could use 2 bitplanes, providing for a 4 color display.
 Eight pixels would be stored as 2 bytes non-contiguously in memory:

 In the planar example, 2 bytes represent 8 pixels with 4 available colors, where the packed pixel example uses 2 bytes to represent fewer pixels but with more colors.
 Adding planes will increase the number of colors available at the cost of requiring more memory.
 For example, using 4 planes makes 24=16 colors available, but it would then take 4 bytes to represent 8 pixels (making it equivalent in terms of memory usage and available colors to the packed arrangement example).